fastoch/Networking/Auto_MDIX.md

 In the past, you had to know when to use a straight through or a crossover cable.
+Nowadays, automatic crossover or Auto MDIX is widely used.

 Any of the following connections would have required a straight through cable:
 - PC to hub